 To assist prospective students to determine whether a course is suitable and appropriate for the individual needs, Box Hill Institute will assess all students’ language, literacy and numeracy and digital literacy by asking you to undertake a self-assessment review prior to the enrolment.

 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

-Successful completion will enable you to apply for entry into the first year of the Bachelor of Applied Music (Performance or Composition streams).
+Successful completion will enable you to apply for entry into the first year of the Bachelor of Music Industry.
 You may also be eligible for some advanced standing (generally one semester worth of credit).

 This course is government accredited and has national recognition